szg-zone/DigitalGarden/content/Blogs/003-FoundationCourse.md

   appendFilePath: true
 ---

-## 🌟 Foundation Course Journey & Our First Project Idea
+## Hey everyone,

-Hey everyone, Sharvin here!
+Sharvin here!
 Today’s blog is about something exciting that kicked off with the start of our college — our foundation course.

 This course is designed to help us build essential skills like communication, professional growth, creativity, problem-solving, and teamwork.
 Students were divided into 20 groups of 10 each.
 I was placed in Team 11 and was chosen as the team head.
 Our team had 10 members, with 3 girls and 7 boys.